Parkinson's disease

 - cerebral atherosclerosis;

-- heavy and repeated head injuries.
+- severe and repeated traumatic brain injuries.

 Symptoms

-- difficulty or disappearance of mimic activity;
+- difficulty or disappearance of facial activity;

 - increased muscle tone;

-- stoop;
+- slouching;

 - pain of varying intensity;